UCSF-CBI/c4/docs/software/software-repositories.md

 whatis(&quot;Version: &quot; .. version)
 whatis(&quot;Keywords: genomics&quot;)
 whatis(&quot;URL: https://www.cog-genomics.org/plink/&quot;)
+whatis([[
-whatis(&quot;Description: PLINK is a free, open-source whole genome association analysis toolset, designed to perform a range of basic, large-scale analyses in a computationally efficient manner.
+Description: PLINK is a free, open-source whole genome association analysis toolset, designed to perform a range of basic, large-scale analyses in a computationally efficient manner.
 The focus of PLINK is purely on analysis of genotype/phenotype data, so there is no support for steps prior to this (e.g. study design and planning, generating genotype or CNV calls from raw data).
-Example: `plink --help`.&quot;)
+Examples: `plink --help`.
+]])

 -- Local variables
 local root = os.getenv(&quot;SOFTWARE_ROOT_CBI&quot;)